Skip to Content

 Why Does My Cat Lick my Nose?
 13 Reasons Why

 Kittens are cleaned by their mothers from the day they are born and then come to learn how to clean themselves.
-This behavior reinforces the family and social bonds between mother and kitten and siblings.
+This behavior reinforces the family and social bonds between mother, kitten, and siblings.

-As your kitty’s human you are now their family.
+As your kitty’s human, you are now included in their family.
 This means that no matter how old your cat is it will practice some kitten behaviors in your presence.
-This is generally why your cat will rub itself against you or jump up on you – it is trying to get to your face.
+This is generally why your cat will rub itself against or jump up on you – it is trying to get to your face.

 tabby cat with tongue out

-Indeed one of the reasons that cats like their owners asleep or lying down is that it is their perfect setting (eg everyone is relaxed) for grooming.
-Your cat will also be looking to exchange odors with us as our smells are comforting to your cat.
+One of the reasons that cats like their owners asleep or lying down is that it is their perfect setting (eg everyone is relaxed) for grooming.
+Your cat will also be looking to exchange odors with us as our smells comfort your cat.

-Now that you understand why cats practice licking behavior and its role let’s get into the key reasons why your cat is licking your nose.
+Now that you understand why cats practice licking behavior, let’s get into the key reasons why your cat is licking your nose.

 Grey big cat - licks your face